eugene-rom/vbox-applet/README.md

 </a>

 This applet is a fork from https://github.com/eugene-rom/vbox-applet repository.
-I just added the headless start option.

 Gnome Shell VirtualBox applet provide menu to run VirtualBox machines and switch between running VMs.